City Hall, First Floor

 PUBLIC COUNTER: The public counter is closed; no in-person application submissions or inquiries are permitted at this time.

 GENERAL INQUIRIES: For general inquiries, please contact the Planning Division by email at email@example.com or by phone at 650-903-6306.
 Staff will respond Monday through Friday 8 a.m. to 5 p.m.

 PLANNING APPLICATIONS: The Planning Division is electronically accepting all new applications and resubmittals of existing applications.
-See Submitting Applications for details on how to submit to the Planning Division.
+See Submitting Applications for details on how to submit (or resubmit) to the Planning Division.

 CONSTRUCTION INSPECTIONS (PLANNING): Required Planning inspections for projects under construction can be scheduled starting May 4, 2020.
 Please contact your assigned Project Planner directly or, if unknown, send an email identifying the project address, building permit no., and type of inspection to firstname.lastname@example.org.
 For inspections, all City staff are abiding by social distancing and other best practices directed by the City of Mountain View, the County SIP Order, and State SIP Order.
 City staff reserves the right to leave a construction site inspection that is unsafe or is not abiding by the SIP Orders or City protocol.

 As part of the Community Development Department, the Planning Division reviews and implements current and future development of the Mountain View community for residents, property owners and businesses.
 The Planning Division oversees the Environmental Planning Commission.